tsenghungchen/SA-tensorflow/README.md

 * java 1.8.0

 # Data

+The MSVD [2] dataset can be download from [here](http://www.cs.utexas.edu/users/ml/clamp/videoDescription/).

 We pack the data into the format of HDF5, where each file is a mini-batch for training and has the following keys:
 ```
 [u'data', u'fname', u'label', u'title']